groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-stream.md

 url: annotation/net/load-document-from-stream
 title: Load document from stream
 weight: 2
-description: "The article describes how to load PDF, Word, Excel, PowerPoint documents from stream using GroupDocs.Annotation for .NET."
+description: "The page describes how to load PDF, Word, Excel, PowerPoint documents from stream using GroupDocs.Annotation for .NET."
 keywords: Load document from stream, Load document with GroupDocs.Annotation
 productName: GroupDocs.Annotation for .NET
 hideChildren: False